wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### Giving Limited Access

 Instead of giving global read-only access, you can give more limited access.

-The required permissions depend on the integration and on the service you want to monitor, as shown in the following table:
+The required permissions depend on the integration and on the service you want to monitor, as shown in the table below.
+Limited access is sufficient for monitoring your AWS services.
 <table>
 <thead>
 <tr><th width="20%">Integration</th><th width="45%">Description</th><th width="35%">Required Permissions</th></tr>